petergardfjall/dotfiles/cheat/sheets/rust.cheat.md

 The following common collections are dynamic and stored on the heap.

 - String: `std::string::String`.
 A growable, mutable, owned, UTF-8 encoded
   string type in the standard library.

+  Note that a string literal such as `"hello"` is not of type `String`, it is of type `&str` (called a _string slice_) and is stored in the program's binary.
-Rust has only one string type in the _core_ language, which is the _string slice_ `str` that is usually seen in its borrowed form `&str`.
-String literals, for example, are stored in the program's binary and are therefore string slices.
+  The string slice is the only string type in the core language, usually seen in its borrowed form `&str`.

         let mut s1 = String::new();